ApricatingUdy/ApricatingUdy/README.md

 - 👋 Hi, I’m @ApricatingUdy
-- 👀 I’m interested in Security protocols and research.
+- 👀 I’m interested in CyberSecurity Stream.
-- 🌱 I’m currently learning new programing languages to widen my horizon.
+- 🌱 I’m currently learning new programing languages.
-- 📫 How to reach me: I am active here!
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: Singing is a neccesary to code!